 NOTE: Older TS-2 stands can benefit from the TS-RK rebuild kit.
 Inspect the shaft collars.
 Older stands will use zinc colored collars with a set screw.

-- Loosen bolt or set screw on both collars located on shaft between base uprights.
-Push arms side to side to double check shaft movement in collars.
-Some older TS-2 stands have collars with set screws that drive directly into main shaft.
-Upon loosening set screw it may be necessary to use pliers to free collar from burr on main shaft.
+- Loosen the bolt or set screw on both collars located on the shaft between the base uprights.
+Push the arms side to side to double check shaft movement in the collars.
+Some older TS-2 stands have collars with set screws that drive directly into the main shaft.
+Upon loosening the set screw it may be necessary to use pliers to free the collar from any burr created by the set screw on the main shaft.

-- Tap upright arms left or right until rim appears centered between base uprights
+- Tap the upright arms left or right until the rim appears centered between the base uprights

-- Using a caliper, measure distance from right side base upright to right side of rim.
-Repeat measuring process on left side.
-Adjust uprights left or right until both sides are equal to within 1 mm.
+- Using a caliper, measure the distance from the right side base upright to the right side of the rim.
+Repeat the measuring process on the left side.
+Adjust the uprights left or right until both sides are equal to within 1 mm.

-- After rim is centered between base uprights, tighten collars.
-Newer stands will have cap screws that pinch main shaft.
+- After the rim is centered between the base uprights, tighten the collars.
+Newer stands will have cap screws that pinch the main shaft.
 Torque these to 8-9 Nm.
 If you are working with an older TS-2 stand, there will be set screws on the collars.
 Secure these to 4 Nm.

 The uprights are now centered, and the next process is to center the caliper arm.

 Centering Caliper Arm

 Before starting this next procedure, check the calipers for free movement.
 Pull outward and then release.
 Use the nut to make adjustments if they do not move freely.

 - Install a perfectly dished and true wheel into the uprights, remembering not to over-tighten.